 “I knew that my street art was illegal”, he said.
 “So I obeyed the law and paid my fine.
 But what about the message in my piece?
 Has that been legally addressed yet?”

 Street artists have always used graffiti, posters, and stencils to fight against corrupt and ineffective governments.
 Walls and public spaces from Philadelphia to the Philippines are full of colorful protest pieces.
 But in Southeast Asia, these kinds of clever political images can land you behind bars.
 Malaysian artist Fahmi Reza was recently jailed for a month over an image of scandal-plagued Prime Minister Najib Razak in clown makeup.

 In Thailand, the junta has cracked down on dissent online.
 It's jailed activists and gone after the domestic media with a relentless attack on journalists and publications seen as a threat to "peace and order."
 It's created a strange protest culture in Bangkok, where pro-democracy activists have adopted otherwise benign actions as symbols of resistance.
 Activists have been locked up for eating a sandwich, reading Orwell's 1984 in public, and holding up the three-finger Hunger Games salute.

 Headache Stencil rose out of this repressive environment to comment on the absurdity of the junta's politics with clever stencils.
-In one, Prayut is hold a can of spray paint with the number 44 on it—a reference to the law he passed to grant himself absolute power.
-In another, a Thai solder stands with a chicken perched on his helmet.
+In one, Prayut holds a can of spray paint with the number 44 on it—a reference to the law he passed to grant himself absolute power.
+In another, a Thai soldier stands with a chicken perched on his helmet.